Qwertyblob/tp/docs/UserGuide.md

 * Classes matching all criteria will be returned (i.e. `AND` search). e.g. `findc d/monday tm/1200-1400` will return classes on `Monday` at time `1200-1400`.
 * Extra/leading/trailing spaces should not affect the search.
+* On successful execution, the number of classes found will be shown and the list of matching classes will be displayed.
+Specific error messages will be shown in the case of invalid inputs.

 <box type="warning" seamless>